TI-990: Instructions

-The first word is the opcode; in the second word, the first field is the byte count field, the second field is the shift count and the third field is the source operand.
+These are multi-byte bit-shift instructions.
+The first word is the operation code.
+In the second word, the first field is a 4-bit byte count, the second field is a 4-bit shift count, and the third and fourth fields are a 2-bit addressing mode and 4-bit register number that specify the operand.
 These instructions are supported on the 990/12 and 990/10A.